Skip to main content

 Q: Can I customize the scoring weights?

 A: Not currently.
 The weights (RoPA 25%, DPIA 25%, Controls 20%, DSAR 15%, Breaches 15%) are based on regulatory importance and industry best practices.
-Custom weights may be available in Enterprise Plus tier - contact support.
+Custom weighting is not part of the current launch.

 Q: My score dropped suddenly.
 What happened?